officialrobert/use-cache/docs/README.md

       const id = item?.id;
       const score = new Date(item?.created_at).getTime();

-      // call this function when plan to update or add a new item to the list return insertToPaginatedList({
+      // Call this function when you plan to update or add a new item to the list return insertToPaginatedList({
         id,
         score,